AlessandroGuggino/alessandroguggino/README.md

 # Hi there, I'm Alessandro! 👋

-## ... and I'm a Student and Developer
+## ... and I'm a Student
-- 🎓 I'm enrolled in the MSc in Computer Engineering (Cybersecurity) at Polytechnic University of Turin :it:
+- 🎓 I'm enrolled in the MSc in Computer Engineering (Cybersecurity) at [Polytechnic University of Turin][polito] :it:
 - 🌠 I'm participating as team co-leader in [BIT PoliTO][bitpolito]
 - 👨🏻‍💻 I'm currently focused on improve my knowledge about ***Cybersecurity***, ***Cryptography*** and ***Blockchain***
 - 👀 I keep an eye on developing funny ***AI/CV*** projects